-Gio Benitez is an ABC News correspondent based in New York.
+Gio Benitez is an ABC News correspondent and host of Fusion's edition of "Nightline" based in New York.
 He reports for all ABC News programs and platforms including "Good...
 Read More »

-Before joining ABC News in 2013, Gio was a reporter for WFOR, the CBS owned-and-operated TV station in Miami, where he covered the 2012 Presidential election and reported extensively on the Trayvon Martin case.
+Before joining ABC News in 2013, he was a reporter for WFOR, the CBS owned-and-operated TV station in Miami, where he covered the 2012 Presidential election and reported extensively on the Trayvon Martin case.

-In January 2010, Gio traveled to Haiti to cover relief efforts following the devastating earthquake.
-His return flight to Miami was turned into a rescue mission and Gio traveled with injured Haitian evacuees to the island of CuraÃ§ao.
-In June 2009, Gio was the first reporter to ever shoot a TV story entirely with an iPhone.
+In January 2010, Benitez traveled to Haiti to cover relief efforts following the devastating earthquake.
+His return flight to Miami was turned into a rescue mission, as he traveled with injured Haitian evacuees to the island of Curaçao.
+In June 2009, he was the first reporter to ever shoot a TV story entirely with an iPhone.

-Gio was born and raised in Miami and fluent in both English and Spanish.
+Benitez was born and raised in Miami and fluent in both English and Spanish.
 He is a graduate of Florida International University's School of International and Public Affairs with a degree in sociology and anthropology.« Read Less